-Now again let’s create a new dataframe and write this to a target location and then try to write more columns to same target location and see what happens.
+Now again let’s create a new dataframe and write this to a target location and then try to write more columns to the same target location and see what happens.

-Now let’s add one more column named “location” and write it to same location.
+Now let’s add one more column named “location” and write it to the same location.
 If you see below, the new column is just added and for those previous records where there was no data for the location column, it is set to null.
 It didn’t check for schema validation and doesn’t have strict rules on schema.
-It clearly shows us that Spark doesn’t enforces schema while writing.
+It clearly shows us that Spark doesn’t enforce schema while writing.
 It can corrupt our data and can cause problems.

-Now let’s do the same operations in delta lake and see how strictly it checks for schema validation before writing data to delta table.
+Now let’s do the same operations in delta lake and see how strictly it checks for schema validation before writing data to the delta table.

 First let’s check how it handles data type schema validation.
-I am trying to write salary of type integer.
+I am trying to write a salary of type integer.

 You can see it raises an exception, Failed to merge incompatible data types IntegerType and DoubleType; It enforces schema and doesn’t allow writing data which is not compatible.